 Crime

-After powerful testimony by Athena Strand’s mom on Wednesday, the prosecution is expected to wrap up its case in the capital murder trial of Tanner Horner on Thursday.
+After powerful testimony by Athena Strand’s mom on Wednesday, the prosecution wrapped up its case in the capital murder trial of Tanner Horner on Thursday with chilling audio and video evidence.

-Athena’s dad, Jacob Strand, was the first witness who testified this morning.
+Athena’s dad, Jacob Strand, was the first witness who testified Thursday morning.
 Next, the case’s lead investigator introduced video evidence from FedEx vans driven by Horner on the day of the murder and four other dates before and after the killing.
-The jury is watching excerpts from those videos, which show Horner covered up the camera lens multiple times.
+The jury watched excerpts from those videos, which show that Horner covered up the camera lenses multiple times as he delivered packages on the rural road where 7-year-old Athena lived.

-Also today, audio from inside the van that Horner was driving when he abducted 7-year-old Athena will be played for the jury — that part will not be shown on the livestream.
+Audio from inside the van that Horner was driving when he abducted and killed Athena was next played for the jury — that part was not shown on the livestream.

 Maitlyn Gandy, mother of Athena Strand, testifies during the capital murder trial of Tanner Horner on Wednesday, April 15, 2026, at the Tim Curry Criminal Justice Center.
 Horner pleaded guilty to capital murder in the November 2022 strangulation killing of 7-year-old Athena Strand.